ivangfr/kubernetes-minikube-environment/movies-api-elk-prometheus-grafana/README.md

   - Access `Kibana` website
   - Click on `Explore on my own`
   - In the main Kibana page, click on "burger" menu icon and then on `Discover`
+  - Click on `Create index pattern` button
-  - In the `Index pattern` field, set `filebeat-*` and click on `> Next Step` button
+  - In the `Index pattern name` field, set `filebeat-*` and click on `> Next Step` button
-  - In the `Time Filter field name` combo-box, select `@Timestamp` and click on `Create index pattern`
+  - In the `Time field` combo-box, select `@Timestamp` and click on `Create index pattern`
   - Click on "burger" menu icon again and then on `Discover` to start performing searches

 - **Prometheus**

   While installing `movies-api` Helms Chart at [Install application](#install-application), a `Service Monitor` is configured.
 It calls application's `prometheus` endpoint in order to collect some metrics.

+  We can check whether the `Service Monitor` is configured correctly by
+  - Access `Prometheus` website
-  We can check whether the `Service Monitor` is configured correctly by going to `Prometheus` website.
-Once there, click on `Status` dropdown menu and then on `Targets`.
-The `movies-api` reference should be displayed and its status must be `UP`.
+  - Click on `Status` dropdown menu and then on `Targets`
+  - The `movies-api` reference should be displayed and its status must be `UP`

 - **Grafana**

   - Access `Grafana` website
   - Login using username `admin` and password `admin`
   - Skip the next screen in case you don't want to change the credentials
-  - In the main Grafana page, click on the `Gear` icon and then click on `Add data source` button
+  - In the main Grafana page, click on the `Gear` icon and then on `Add data source` button
   - Select `Prometheus`
-  - In the `HTTP` section, set `my-prometheus-operator-prometheus:9090`
+  - In the `HTTP` section, set `my-prometheus-operator-prometheus:9090` in the URL field
   - Click on `Save & Test` button.
 A green message saying `Data source is working` should appear
   - Click on `+` icon on the menu and start creating a new dashboard